Pranav-2045/CORDIC/README.md

 # Pipelined CORDIC Engine in Verilog

-This repository contains a synthesizable, **16-bit, 16-stage pipelined CORDIC** (COordinate Rotation DIgital Computer) engine written in Verilog.
+This repository contains a synthesizable, **16-bit, 16-stage pipelined CORDIC** (Coordinate Rotation Digital Computer) engine written in Verilog.
 It's designed to calculate the sine and cosine of a given input angle with high throughput, making it ideal for applications in Digital Signal Processing (DSP), communications, and real-time control systems.

 The primary advantage of the CORDIC algorithm is its ability to compute trigonometric functions using only simple hardware components: **adders, subtractors, and bit-shifters**.
 It completely avoids the need for complex and resource-intensive multipliers.